Supplementary Death Benefit

 Crown Corporations are now responsible for reporting their plan members' SDB contributions via the Data Capture Tool (DCT).
 The amounts reported for plan members residing in Quebec or Ontario should exclude the sales tax.

-SDB contributions for all periods of leave without pay (LWOP) are based on the rate of salary the employee would have received had he been on duty.
+SDB contributions for all periods of leave without pay (LWOP) are based on the rate of salary the employee would have received had they been on duty.

 SDB contributions are always payable at the single rate regardless of the type of leave and will be paid as follows: